pikatchu/closedsource/book/1100-conclusion.md

 Leo grinned.
 “I just wrote my first video game,” he said, still energized.
 “A snake game, all in C.”

-Jasmina’s eyes lit up.
-“That’s amazing!
+Jasmina's eyes lit up.
+“That's amazing!
 You must be really getting the hang of it.”

 Sebastian nodded approvingly.
 “A video game, huh?
-Looks like you’re becoming a real programmer.”
+Looks like you're becoming a real programmer.”

 They all laughed, and for a brief moment, the weight of everything they had been through seemed lighter.
 But before they could continue talking, the door opened, and Brielle stepped inside.

 Leo immediately turned serious.
 “Do you have any news about Elias?”

 Brielle sighed.
-“He’s stable, but his condition is still difficult.”
+“He's stable, but his condition is still difficult.”

 Their expressions darkened.
 They had risked so much to get him back, and now all they could do was wait.